Waiting, fearing, singing: A night sheltering in Ukraine - NewsBreak

 “On the fourth night, I can even sleep and dream," she said.
 “But waking up is especially hard.”

-She focused her thoughts on her grand piano and her fears of losing it – “an excellent instrument, inherited from my grandfather, survived the last war.”

-The fighting is still raging in the southeastern Ukrainian city of Mariupol, where Ukrainian forces have so far thwarted the Russian military from taking the strategic stronghold on the Azov Sea.
+The fighting continues to rage in the southeastern Ukrainian city of Mariupol where Ukrainian forces have so far thwarted the Russian military from taking the strategic stronghold on the Azov Sea.

 “God forbid that any rockets hit.
 That’s why we’ve gathered everyone here,” said local volunteer Ervand Tovmasyan, who helped organize a shelter in the basement of a city gym.
 His young son clung to him.